Feyerabend/vm/debug/README.md

 ## Assembling & disassembling

-Taking an assembler from previous, we can turn it into something which analyses our "machine code", a disassembler.
-It reverses the process, takes the integers and turn them into easier to understandable mnemonics, the "assembly language".
+Taking an assembler from previous, we can turn it into something which analyses our "machine code," a disassembler.
+It reverses the process, takes the integers and turn them into easier to understandable mnemonics, the "assembly language."

 ### Disassembler